From their Holiday Spirits CD. (FYI cheaper on Amazon than iTunes)

 We should make more of an effort to buy American, buy local and buy sustainable.
 We should become a better example to our kids of what "people over possessions" really means, particularly over the holidays.

-husband was working for when he was activated after 9/11.
+Helping the military and their families is a cause that's really important to me.
+I'll never forget the generosity of the small business my husband was working for when he was activated after 9/11.
 They gave him a small salary while he was gone which was so helpful to me since I was managing the household alone.

 Not every military family can say the same.
 Despite the housing allowance and commissary, many families still really struggle to make ends meet, and it can leave parents feeling frustrated and depressed.

-Here are a few organizations I've come across who have cheap, easy or free ways to send some holiday love to our men and
+Here are a few organizations I've come across who have cheap, easy or free ways to send some holiday love to our men and women in uniform. because morale is so important.

 *I found Wish Upon a Hero through an affiliate program I belong to.